luojiahai/luojiahai.github.io/content/cv/index.md

 ## Professional Profile

 I am a pragmatic software development engineer dedicated to crafting innovative solutions and solving complex problems with principled thinking and engineering leadership.
-I excel in full-stack software development, leveraging cloud computing and site reliability engineering.
-I am interested in exploring the vast realm of artificial intelligence and practising state-of-the-art machine learning.

 ## Experience